gsferreira/gsferreira.github.com/src/archive/2022/the-blind-spot-of-csharp-records-immutability/index.md

 Good news!
 It’s not your fault.

-## The promised imutability in one line
+## The promised immutability in one line

 Before you keep reading, let me address the elephant in the room.
 You may be thinking: _"Guilherme, immutability in .NET is a lie"_.